cseanburns/personal_knowledge_mgmt/src/p5-wikipedia-project.md

 # Welcome to Your Wikipedia Project Adventure!

-As we embark on the final leg
-of our journey in this course, it's time to put your newly acquired skills to the test.
+We now embark on the final leg of our journey in this course, and it's time to put your newly acquired skills to the test.
-Welcome to the exciting section where you'll be contributing to one of the largest knowledge repositories on the internet: Wikipedia!
+Welcome, therefore, to the section where you'll learn how to contribute to one of the largest knowledge repositories on the internet: Wikipedia!

 First off,
-we'll get into **Writing for Wikipedia**.
 Wikipedia isn't just any website;
 it has its own style, rules, and community.
-We'll cover how to write
-in a way that fits
+We'll cover how to edit Wikipedia articles in a way that fits with
 Wikipedia's unique format and expectations.
-This is your chance
-to learn how to contribute effectively to this vast knowledge platform.
+This will help you contribute effectively to this knowledge platform.

-Next, we'll move to **Wikipedia Project: Setup**.
-Choosing the right article is crucial.
+Choosing the right articles is crucial.
-It should be a topic you're interested in and where you can make a meaningful contribution.
+The articles should be on topics that you're interested in and where you can make a meaningful contribution.
 We'll discuss strategies
 to help you select